 2. Today’s men are really trendy and don’t joke with what they wear.

-3. People want good customer delivery at the comfort of their homes.
+3. People want good customer delivery in the comfort of their homes.
 So since you’re going with online sales, they’ll buy from you more than the regular boutiques around them.

 There are many more reasons asides the reasons I mentioned above but these are the 3 valid reasons I am sure of.